carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 ### Data cleaning

-Before combining the tow datasets (‘CyclisticTripData_2019_Q4’ and ‘CyclisticTripData_2020_Q1’) into one dataset (‘CyclisticTripData’), the inconsistency in columns names in each dataframe needs to be addressed by renaming the columns to ensure uniformity.
+Before combining the tow datasets (‘CyclisticTripData_2019_Q4’ and ‘CyclisticTripData_2020_Q1’) into one dataset (‘CyclisticTripData’), the inconsistency in column names in each dataframe needs to be addressed by renaming the columns to ensure uniformity.
-The columns names are renaming considering the most recent naming convention - CyclisticTripData_2020_Q1.
+The column names are renaming considering the most recent naming convention - CyclisticTripData_2020_Q1.

 ```
 (CyclisticTripData_2019_Q4 <- rename(CyclisticTripData_2019_Q4